Larder Love

 Pepper pear and lemon fruit spread

-Finally, if you do try this homemade spiced apple butter recipe don’t forget to leave a comment/rating below.
-I love hearing from readers and reply to everyone as soon as I can.
+Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
 Want more Larder Love?
-Then follow me on Instagram, Facebook and Pinterest and sign up for my newsletter too.
+Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.

-bowl with spoon at side
+apple butter in bowl with silver spoon

 Apple Butter